Show/Hide Toolbars

 Static Memory IO

 The static memory subsystem allocates memory using the Marshal.AllocHGlobal functionality.
-Each memory block has 2 guard blocks that contain information about the group number, size and a magic number.
+Each memory block has two guard blocks that contain information about the group number, size and a magic number.
 We have also implemented memory groups.

-Unlike in VO you cannot release all blocks in a group by simply closing the Memory Group.
+Unlike in VO, you cannot release all blocks in a group by simply closing the Memory Group.

 If you want to enumerate allocated blocks you should first call MemTrace(TRUE) to enable block tracing.

-Then create a function with the following prototype
+Then, create a function with the following prototype

 FUNCTION MyMemWalker(pMem AS IntPtr, nSize AS DWORD) AS LOGIC